particle-iot/docs/src/content/getting-started/new.md

 ### M-HAT 2026-04-17

-The datasheets for the [M-HAT](/reference/datasheets/m-series/m-hat-datasheet/) is now available.
+The datasheet for the [M-HAT](/reference/datasheets/m-series/m-hat-datasheet/) is now available.

 ### Environment 2026-04-15